microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 # the assistant receives a message from the user, which contains the task description
 user.initiate_chat(
     assistant,
-    """What date is today?
+    message="""What date is today?
 Which big tech stock has the largest year-to-date gain this year?
 How much is the gain?""", )
 ```
 In the example above, we create an AssistantAgent named "assistant" to serve as the assistant and a UserProxyAgent named "user_proxy" to serve as a proxy for the human user.